rafaelpadilla/Object-Detection-Metrics/README.md

 ### Recall

-Recall is ability of a model to find all the relevant cases (all ground truth bounding boxes).
+Recall is the ability of a model to find all the relevant cases (all ground truth bounding boxes).
 It is the percentage of true positive detected among all relevant ground truths and is given by:

 <p align="center">
 <img src="http://latex.codecogs.com/gif.latex?Recall%20%3D%20%5Cfrac%7BTP%7D%7BTP&plus;FN%7D%3D%5Cfrac%7BFN%7D%7B%5Ctext%7Ball%20ground%20truths%7D%7D">